neuralvis/elpa-mirror/melpa/rmsbolt-readme.txt

 `rmsbolt-filter-*': Tweak filtering of binary output.
 `rmsbolt-intel-x86': Toggle between intel and att syntax if supported.
 `rmsbolt-demangle': Demangle the output, if supported.

+For more advanced configuration (to the point where you can override almost all of RMSbolt yourself), you can set `rmsbolt-language-descriptor' with a replacement language spec.

 Please see the readme at https://gitlab.com/jgkamat/rmsbolt for more information!